Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 The Stunning Tiger Nest’s Monastery

-The Buddhist Tshechu Festival
+Buddhist Tshechu Festivals

 One thrilling highlight of the itinerary is attending two festival events called tshechus, with masked dancers in brilliant embroidered costumes.
 Spectators sit around the edges to watch the dances, and it is very orderly, with dancers whirling and cavorting in the central plaza.
 Costumed monks perform didactic Buddhist legends, wearing carved wooden masks and brilliantly appliquéd and embroidered outfits.
 Others play the long collapsible horns called dungchen